vardump-de/activeusers/README.md

 Go to the Dashboard and add a Activeusers Widget.

-You can define a message which is shwon if you are the only one online.
+You can define a message which is shown if you are the only one online.

 ![Screenshot](resources/img/plugin-logo.png)